How to Measure Employee Ownership

 The Need for High Levels of Employee Ownership

-Secondly, I have seen how people are treated in some companies and attempt to put myself in their shoes, I would have a hard time taking much ownership in those organizations.
+Secondly, I have seen how people are treated in some companies I have crossed paths with over time.
+If I attempt to put myself in their shoes, I would have a hard time taking much ownership in those organizations.
 If we allow systems to exist that hinder, or actually decrease, ownership levels as each day goes by, we probably don’t care that much about ownership levels.

-If you expect people to move at a fast pace, both to control costs and keep the customers coming back, and you can’t rely totally on machines to keep those people moving, then the level of ownership people have affects their work pace.
+If you expect people to move at a fast pace, control quality and costs, and keep the customers coming back, then the level of ownership people have affects their work output.
 If you count on your people to let you know when problems exist or improvements are needed, you better recognize that their desire to tell you what you need to know is directly proportional to the level of ownership in the company that they feel.

 How Can the Feelings of Employee Ownership be Measured?

-1. The most tangible measure of ownership that I have seen used involves including an ‘ownership’ statement on the internal customer survey and trending the top box response rate to that statement over time across all internal customer segments.
+The most tangible measure of ownership that I have seen used involves including an ‘ownership’ statement on the internal customer survey and trending the top box response rate to that statement over time across all internal customer segments.
 Example statements include “I take ownership in the success of my company” or “I feel a strong sense of ownership in the products we make.”
-Unfortunately, not all companies consider their employees to be internal customers, and too many think internal surveys are either a waste of time or something that can be done only every other year or so.
+Unfortunately, not all companies consider their employees to be internal customers, and too many think internal surveys are either a waste of time or something that needs to be done only every other year or so.

-3. Ownership is also reflected in other morale measures, such as your absenteeism rate, retention or turnover rate, internal complaint or grievance frequency, and percent attendance at company functions outside of work.
-Many companies track some of these measures, but few trend them over time, and even fewer actually consider them to be key performance indicators of ownership.
+Ownership is also reflected in morale measures, such as your absenteeism rate, retention or turnover rate, internal complaint or grievance frequency, and percent attendance at company functions outside of work.
+Many companies track some of these measures, but few trend them over time.
+Even fewer actually consider them to be key performance indicators of ownership.

-The degree of team effectiveness they experience and your ability to actually use, or at least respond to, their suggestions also affects these types of measures, but in general, they are good indicators of your peoples’ desire to make ‘their’ company better.
+The degree of team effectiveness they experience and your ability to actually use, or at least respond to, their suggestions also affects these types of measures.
+In general, they are good indicators of your peoples’ desire to make ‘their’ company better.
 To what degree do your people want to help improve the company?
 How do you know?